Therealchainman/archive-cp/algorithms/binomial_coefficients.md

 time complexity is O(N^2), so it is not feasible for large N.
 Use modular arithmetic to reduce the size of the numbers.

+One of the benefits of this approach is you can use any modulus, not just prime moduli.

 ```cpp
 const int MOD = 9998244353, MAXN = 61;
 int C[MAXN][MAXN];